 Provides students with an understanding of the physical pharmacy principles applied to the preparation of liquid and semi-solid dosage forms.
-This includes the principles applied to solutions, suspensions and emulsions including surface tension, interfacial phenomena, surfactants, adsorption and pH.
-An introduction to concepts around stability/degradation and storage/preservation will also be explored.
-The course builds on existing knowledge in pharmaceutics looking at veterinary compounding and manufacture.
+This includes the principles applied to solutions, suspensions and emulsions, including surface tension, interfacial phenomena, surfactants, adsorption and pH.
+An introduction to concepts around stability/degradation and storage/preservation will be explored.
+Basic pharmacokinetic principles are introduced.

 This course is a Compulsory Program Component that students must pass in order to progress in the Bachelor of Pharmacy (Honours) program.

-|Objectives||At the end of this course students will be able to:
+On successful completion of the course students will be able to:

 1. Describe the physiochemical factors affecting solutions, suspensions and emulsions.

 2. Understand the basic principles of stability and degradation.